 Day 5: Keep It Simple

-Either way, paring back to basics is the best way to limit stress in the kitchen.
+Whether you're short on time or have a case of cooking fatigue, paring back to basics is the best way to limit stress in the kitchen.

 "Social media can make you feel like creativity and 'new ideas' are needed to make mealtime a success, but I find having a rotation of 10 meals can really keep shopping, prep and planning much easier," Galloway says.